-Twenty years ago on Christmas Day, Bongo Java became the most famous coffeehouse in the world due to a cinnamon bun that many believe looks remarkably like Mother Teresa.
+Twenty two years ago on Christmas Day, Bongo Java became the most famous coffeehouse in the world due to a cinnamon bun that many believe looks remarkably like Mother Teresa.
 You can read one of the nearly 10,000 entries when you google NunBun.

 Using the Andy Warhol measure that everyone is famous for 15 minutes, the NunBun actually got 45 minutes of fame: 15 minutes for the discovery; 15 minutes because Mother Teresa personally wrote us a letter asking us to stop using the image to sell merchandise; and 15 minutes when the NunBun was stolen — again on Christmas day.